KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - **Heroku**: A cloud platform that enables deployment and hosting of web applications.
 Heroku was used for deploying the Gamers Insight project to a live server.
 - **Adobe Photoshop**: A professional image editing software used for advanced image manipulation.
 - **Figma**: An online collaborative design tool that offers a wide range of design and prototyping capabilities.
 Figma was used for creating mockups, prototypes, and design assets for the Gamers Insight website.
-- **DBdiagram**: An online database design and diagramming tool that simplifies the process of creating and visualizing database schemas. dbdiagram.io was used for designing and documenting the database schema of the Gamers Insight project.
+- **DB diagram**: An online database design and diagramming tool that simplifies the process of creating and visualizing database schemas. dbdiagram.io was used for designing and documenting the database schema of the Gamers Insight project.
-- **Google Fonts**: A collection of free and open-source fonts used for typography on the Gamers Insight's website.
+- **Google Fonts**: A collection of free and open-source fonts used for typography on Gamers Insight's website.
-- **Font Awesome**: A library of icons used for adding scalable vector icons to the Gamers Insight's website.
+- **Font Awesome**: A library of icons used for adding scalable vector icons to Gamers Insight's website.
 - **Mailtrap**: In this project, Mailtrap was integrated to power the contact form, providing a secure environment for users to reach out to Gamers Insights via email.